Beginner's guide to sewing

 - Best suited to experienced sewers and professional seamsters.

-- Wide range of stitching types and finishes programmed in to on-board computer.
+- Wide range of stitching types and finishes programmed into an onboard computer.

 - Many features automated to save you time.